rafaelfaustini/rafaelfaustini.com.br/README.md

 ![Webpage screenshot](img/website1.png)

 ## Contribute

-If you find any issues or have any suggestion, feel free to create issues and pull requests.
+If you find any issues, have any suggestion or want to help translating the documentation, feel free to create issues and pull requests.